 Co-payment for Abdominal Aortic Aneurysm (AAA)

-To be eligible for a AAA co-payment the facility recorded for the event record must be one of the facilities listed: 3260 (Auckland), 5311 (Waikato), 5811 (Wellington), 4011 (Christchurch) or 4211 (Dunedin), and one of the procedure codes in the first 30 ACHI Twelfth Edition must be 3311600 [762] Endovascular repair of aneurysm, and the event must group into one of the following DRGs F08A Major Reconstructive Vascular Interventions without CPB Pump, Major Complexity or F08B Major Reconstructive Vascular Interventions without CPB Pump, Intermediate Complexity or F08C Major Reconstructive Vascular Interventions without CPB Pump, Minor Complexity.
+To be eligible for a AAA co-payment the facility recorded for the event record must be one of the facilities listed: 3260 (Auckland), 5311 (Waikato), 5811 (Wellington), 4011 (Christchurch) or 4211 (Dunedin), and either of the procedure codes in the first 30 ACHI Twelfth Edition must be 3311600 [762] Endovascular repair or 3311601 [762] Revision of endovascular repair, and the event must group into one of the following DRGs F08A Major Reconstructive Vascular Interventions without CPB Pump, Major Complexity or F08B Major Reconstructive Vascular Interventions without CPB Pump, Intermediate Complexity or F08C Major Reconstructive Vascular Interventions without CPB Pump, Minor Complexity.

-The co-payment value is 3.8289 WIES.
+The co-payment value is 1.7915 WIES.